StormRamsland/caesarcipher/README.md

 It is a type of substitution cipher which works by shifting the alphabet a set amount.
 It is not recommended to use for important things since it would be easily broken by hand.
 ## Example
-I want to shift the message "Hello World" by 4
+I want to encrypt message "Hello World" by a shift of 4
 The alphabet would shift by 4 so A would become E
 | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z |
 | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z | A | B | C | D |